AdamVig/stockpile-api/README.md

 /items?available=0
 ```

 The values of the query parameters ending in `ID` are the IDs of the entities they specify in the database.
-They value of the `available` parameter is a boolean (`0` or `1`) representing whether the items returned should be available or not.
+The value of the `available` parameter is a boolean (`0` or `1`) representing whether the items returned should be available or not.